Long-Lived Electronic Coherences from First Principles: Conclusions

 \section{Conclusions}

 Herein, a novel combination of TDCI simulations of multiphoton absorption and TAB simulations of the subsequent molecular dynamics reveals long-lived coherences in thiophene.
 Results show the sole involvement of Rydberg states, with coherence half-lives of around 50 fs, allowing us to directly assign the long-lived coherences observed in recent ultrafast experiments.\cite{kaufman2023longlivedelectroniccoherences} Though we observe coherences between many pairs of states, based on several considerations, the experimentally observed signal can be assigned to coherence between 3s and 3d Rydberg states.
-The ability of the TAB approach to efficiently model dynamics on many electronic states and to discern between long- and short-lived coherences opens a range of opportunities in fields ranging from attoscience to quantum materials to photobiology.
+Here coherences between pairs of Rydberg states are long-lived because they share a common cationic core, and therefore nearly parallel PESs.
+The Rydberg electron itself orbits far enough from the nuclei that it exerts a relatively small force. {Our simulations still underestimate the experimentally observed half-lives, which might be due to lack of recoherence.
+We would like to address this issue in the future by some type of collective post-processing of trajectories.\cite{barbatti_s2024quantum}} It is worth noting that molecules in cavities may also achieve long-lived coherences, owing to dilution of the electron-phonon coupling in the resulting polariton state.\cite{Hu2022} The ability of the TAB approach to efficiently model dynamics on many electronic states and to discern between long- and short-lived coherences opens a range of opportunities in fields ranging from attoscience to quantum materials to photobiology.